jswrenn/site/content/blog/private-trait-impls.md

 **That's it!**

 ## Ergonomics
 Okay, but doesn't this mean we need to *always* supply a scope parameter when invoking `ctf`?
 Not necessarily.
-We can simply defined a default value for `Scope`:
+We can simply define a default value for `Scope`:
 ```rust
 pub trait CTF<Scope = ()> {
     fn ctf() {